Special routes of U.S. Route 70: Selma bypass

 Established in July 1997, US 70 Bypass is part of a rare oddity known as the four US 70s of Selma-Smithfield: US 70, US 70A, US 70 Business, and US 70 Bypass.
 In an effort to make the area less confusing, NCDOT opted for the Bypass designation as opposed to another business loop.
 The purpose of the bypass was to avoid traffic tie-ups at I-95 and US 301; the bypass itself is freeway-grade with no interchanges, in which I-95 traffic has to use the mainline US 70 to access either direction from Selma.
+The bypass is expected to eventually become part of I-42.